stevecallear/grappa/README.md

 Verifiers are executed in the order that they are present within the `ClaimsVerifiers` slice.

 ### Claims capture
-If the server needs to evaluate token claims, such as the subject then they can be extracted using `grappa.CaptureClaim`:
+If the server needs to evaluate token claims, such as the subject then they can be extracted using `grappa.CaptureClaim`.
 ```
 auth := grappa.New(grappa.RSA(publicKey), grappa.CaptureClaim("sub", "auth.sub"))
 ```